thehvshah97/thehvshah97/README.md

 ### About Me
-👋 Hi, I’m Harshit Viren Shah, a Computer Science post graduate student at Arizona State University, and I love developing, designing, and learning about scalable cloud applications. 🙂
+👋 Greetings!
+I am Harshit Viren Shah, currently pursuing a Master's degree in Computer Science at Arizona State University.
+My passion lies in creating, designing, and exploring scalable cloud applications capable of managing substantial volumes of data. 🙂

 ### Contact
 📫 How to reach me: hvshah97@gmail.com